Spontaneous formation of density waves in granular matter under swirling excitation

+To visualize the motion of the dense area, we select a circular path in the lab frame and calculate the local density profile along this path.
+The path is concentric with the moving line of the center of the bottom plate, but has a larger diameter of 22 mm.
+The local density $\phi_{loc}$ is defined for individual grains in a circular neighborhood with a diameter of $5d_g$~ \footnote{The conclusion is unchanged for the diameter of the neighborhood region between 3$d_g$ and $7d_g$.} .
+The upper bound of $\phi_{loc}$ is $\phi^*\approx 0.9$ corresponding to the hexagonal packing. $\phi_{loc}$ along this circular path is plotted versus time in Fig.~\ref{f.DW}a.
+At a given time there is a jump of $\phi_{loc}$ in space.
+The maximum of $\phi_{loc}$ travels along the selected path at the same frequency as the driving (5 Hz).
+For lower $A$ the density pattern disappears (See Fig.S1 for an example).
+It is noticeable that the length of the selected path is $22\pi$ mm, twice the swirling motion of the container $\pi A=11\pi\si{mm}$.
+In other words, the motion of $\phi_{loc}$ covers twice the distance of the oscillation itself during one period.
+As explained above, due to the rotational degree of freedom, the grains move slower than the container.
+This implies that the observed motion is the propagation of density waves.
 Meanwhile the trajectory of individual grains is still confined to a region much smaller than the size of the oscillation path.
-For comparison, the region in which a grain on the circular path moves during one cycle is highlighted in Fig.~\ref{f.img}b.
+For comparison, the region in which a grain on the circular path moves during one cycle is highlighted by the green solid circle in Fig.~\ref{f.img}b.
 The local density around this grain and its velocity are plotted in Fig.~\ref{f.DW}b-c.
 Its neighborhood experiences periodic compression and dilation.
 The velocity of the grain, $v_g$, follows the same periodic pattern and shows a positive correlation with $\phi_{loc}$, \textit{i.e.,} grains in denser regions tend to move faster.
-Figure~\ref{f.vg} shows the velocity of the particle as a function of $\phi_{loc}$ averaged over the region of interest and time.
+Figure~\ref{f.vg} shows the velocity of the particle as a function of $\phi_{loc}$ averaged over the region of interest and time (not just of those on the selected circular path).
 For the experiment in Fig.~\ref{f.DW} ($A=11\si{mm}$) $\bar{v}_g$ saturates for low and high $\phi_{loc}$, but increases steeply between $\phi_{loc}=0.6$ and $\phi_{loc}=0.8$.
 Note that a similar dependence of $\bar{v}_g$ on $\phi_{loc}$ already appears for lower oscillation amplitude ($A<11\si{mm}$), where no clustering/density wave is observed.
-Henceforth $\bar{v}_g$ is referred to as the \emph{presumed velocity} of grains.
+At low $\phi_{loc}$, $\bar{v}_g$ is close to $2/7A\pi f$, as that of a sphere rolling on the oscillating substrate without sliding.~\cite{kondic1999} Henceforth $\bar{v}_g$ is referred to as the \emph{presumed velocity} of grains.

-The dependence of $\bar{v}_g$ on $\phi_{loc}$ reveals the mechanism leading to the clustering.
-Considering the continuity equation:
+\textit{Stability analysis} -- The dependence of $\bar{v}_g$ on $\phi_{loc}$ reveals the mechanism leading to the clustering.
+For a given $A$, consider the continuity equation: